Nanyuki is a quiet and cosy little town at the foot of Mt. Kenya.

 Things tend to be fully booked quite a bit in advance for Easter.
-That included all of the lodges in the area, so we ended up at Kongoni Camp, a simple but pleasant hotel with an impressive cuisine: While their service may not be the fastest, the food is certainly worth waiting for.
-If you are staying elsewhere in Nanyuki, a dinner at Kongoni Camp is still a worthwhile experience.
+That included all of the lodges in the area.
+Hence, we ended up at Kongoni Camp, a simple but pleasant hotel with a cuisine two leagues above the rooms.
+Their service may not be the fastest, but the food is worth waiting for.

 The Ol Pejeta Wildlife Conservancy is accessed through a 30 minute car ride, first on a potholed road past a military base, then a dusty rough road.
 Once you get there, brace yourself for an exciting wildlife experience, as this park has all the big 5, as well as a Maasai Mara-like density of wild animals.